 - Have the courage to change things in your control and the discipline to endure things that are not.

-- Meditation and journaling are small investment to help you become more stoic.
+- Meditation and journaling are small investments to help you become more stoic.

 - Take risks, even if things don’t pan out you’ll be more resilient in the long run.